 In some cases, we earn commissions from affiliate links in our posts.

-It's been a rough year, but there's good news for Midsomer Murders fans – Series 22 has begun filming!
-Though the pandemic has added a bit of uncertainty to television production this year, it's nice to know that some shows have been able to get back into the swing of things.
+It's been a rough year or so, but there's good news for Midsomer Murders fans – Series 22 is coming soon!
+Though the pandemic has added a bit of uncertainty to television production over the last year or so, it's nice to know that some shows have been able to get back into the swing of things.

 What Do We Know About Series 22 of Midsomer Murders?

 Relatively few details have been released so far, but that doesn't mean we have ZERO details about Series 22.
 We know that Neil Dudgeon will be returning as DCI John Barnaby, now in his 10th year in the role.
 Nick Hendrix will also be back as DS Jamie Winter, and Annette Badland is returning as pathologist Dr. Fleur Perkins.
 Barnaby's wife Sarah will continue to be played by Fiona Dolman, and Paddy the Dog also returns.

 Guest stars for the upcoming season will include Amanda Abbington (Sherlock), Mark Williams (Father Brown), and Maimie McCoy (Van der Valk).
 ITV had indicated that further guest role announcements will be coming at some point in the future.